rajatgirotra/study/java/udemy/java_course/src/main/java/org/input_output/2_README.txt

 bytes to characters.
 You can even wrap an InputStreamReader inside a BufferedReader for more efficiency.

-"BufferedReader reader = new BufferedReader (new InputStreamReader (System.in));"
+"BufferedReader reader = new BufferedReader (new InputStreamReader (System.in));" System.in is an InputStream.

 Java also provides a convenience class "FileReader" which extends InputStreamReader.
 This class is used for reading characters in the default Charset and with default byte-buffer size.

 "BufferedReader reader = new BufferedReader (new FileReader ("foo.txt"));" # still good to wrap in BufferedReader for efficiency.

+/*
+Please see SimpleFileReader.java next
+*/